Frequently Asked Questions

 What do I do if I have more questions?

-Due to COVID19, all staff are working remotely and are unable to make and/or take calls.
+All staff are working remotely and are unable to make and/or take calls.
 Please contact Academic Connections via email at academicconnections@ucsd.edu.

 We expect the highest standards of behavior from our students both in personal conduct and in commitment to academic pursuits.
 Students and parents are required to adhere to the Academic Connections rules of conduct guidelines, which you will receive in your Course Assignment Packet.